-When it comes to font pairings, a good rule to remember is generally, opposites attract.
-If you want to have a bold, creative headline like “Hong Kong” seen here, choose a secondary font that is the opposite – in this case, a neutral san serif font.
+When it comes to font pairings, a good rule to remember is opposites attract.
+If you want to have a bold, creative headline like “Hong Kong,” choose a secondary font that is the opposite – in this case, a neutral san serif font.
 Consider a primary font that resonates with your artwork.
 Here, the main font echoes the edgy, adventurous vibe we see in the photo.
 The secondary font, however, is simply there to communicate a message.
 So, if you choose a wild, handwritten primary font, pair it with a neutral serif or sans serif font.
 If you have a headline that’s a professional, san serif font, go for a serif secondary font for legibility.
-You get the jist!

 Take your copy to the next level with special text effects.
-Text effects are a great way to add impact to your design whether you have imagery as well, or not!
+Text effects are a great way to add impact to your design.
 With Adobe Spark, you can choose Text Effects such as cutout, as seen in the example below, outline, or shadow, or a combination of these effects.
-Text effects are a dynamic tool to adding dimension to your YouTube banner.
+Text effects are a dynamic tool for adding dimension to your YouTube banner.

-This photo of a live concert is without a doubt stimulating and compelling – you almost feel like you’re a part of the party!
-That being said, upon first impression, a viewer already has a pretty good idea of what this channel is about.
-The added title and subtitle fills in any blanks.
-Remember that photos can often make a viewer feel much more than text can, so use them to your advantage.
-Upload your own photos to Spark Post from your computer, phone, social channels, or Creative Cloud (along with many more options) or peruse through Adobe Spark’s stock photo selection for gorgeous images that you can place right into your designs.
+This photo of a live concert is without doubt stimulating and compelling.
+Upon first impression, a viewer already has a pretty good idea of what this channel is about.
+The title and subtitle fill in any blanks.
+Photos can often make a viewer feel much more than text can so use them to your advantage.
+Upload photos to Spark Post from your computer, phone, social channels, or Creative Cloud or browse through Adobe Spark’s stock photo selection for gorgeous images that you can place right into your designs.

 If you have a specific brand or theme for your channel, curate the imagery on your banner to match.
 You can go full screen with your photos or drop them in frames or different layout options.
 You can even feature multiple photos by using photo collages.